Alex Gitterman

-Alex Gitterman whose original name was, Leszek, was an American social work educator and a leading figure in the field of social work.
-He was born in Poland and was a Holocaust survivor who immigrated to the United States at eight years of age.
-He was a professor at the University of Connecticut School of Social Work, where he made significant contributions to both social work theory and practice.
+Alex Gitterman (né Leszek, 21 March 1938 – 24 March 2024), was a Polish-born American social work educator.
+He was born in Poland and was a Holocaust survivor who immigrated to the United States at the age of eight.
+He was a professor at the University of Connecticut, School of Social Work, where he made significant contributions to both social work theory and practice.
 Gitterman was widely recognized for his work on the Life Model of Social Work Practice, which he co-developed and which has become a foundational framework in the field.

 Education

-Gitterman graduated from Rutgers University with a bachelor's degree in 1960 before earning his Master of Social Work (MSW) degree from Hunter College School of Social Work two years later and earned his Doctor of Education Degree (EdD). from Columbia University, Teachers College.
-He dedicated his career to teaching, research, and the development of social work practice models.
+Gitterman graduated from Rutgers University with a bachelor's degree in 1960 before earning his Master of Social Work degree from Hunter College School of Social Work in 1962 and then earned his Doctor of Education Degree from Columbia University, Teachers College.

 Career

-Throughout his career, Gitterman focused on the intersection of social work practice and theory.
-He worked at Columbia School of Social Work for 30 years.
+In 1999, he worked at the University of Connecticut, School of Social Work as a visiting professor before becoming a full professor in 2000.
+He taught courses in the Individuals, Groups and Families Practice in UConn for 34 years.
+In 2007, he was named Zachs professor and was appointed director of the Ph.D. program for eight years.

 His most notable contribution was the Life Model of Social Work Practice, which he developed with Carel Germain at Columbia School of Social Work.
 This model emphasizes the importance of understanding individuals within their environmental contexts and has been influential in shaping modern social work practices.